Forsyth Park in Savannah, Georgia

 The stunning natural Savannah Botanical Gardens boast a rose garden, herb garden, camellia and azalea garden, beehive, nature trails and a pond.
 The historic Reinhard House, an 1840s farmhouse, was built near present-day Savannah and preserved for future generations to enjoy.

 There's always something going on in Savannah, and many events are free to attend.
 The St. Patrick's Day Parade is a local favorite, held every March 17 in the historic district.
-In April, watch the runners make their way through the city streets during the Publix Savannah Women's Half Marathon & 5K.
 The SCAD Sidewalk Arts Festival features artwork on the sidewalks of Forsyth Park.

 Savannah is also home to a number of nature preserves where visitors can disconnect.
 The McQueen's Island Trail is a six-mile trail home to native plants like palms as well as animals like turtles, bobcats and pelicans.
 It starts at Fort Pulaski National Monument, the site of Revolutionary and Civil War battles.
 Skidaway Island State Park is a retreat from the city, offering camping, boardwalks, an interpretive center and the opportunity to spot countless species.